shaifulcse/GreenBundle-Data-Code/README.md

 Artifacts of ICSE 2019 research paper (technical track)

 GreenBundle: An Empirical Study on the Energy Impact of Bundled Processing.

-Authors: AUTHORS: Shaiful Chowdhury, Abram Hindle, Rick Kazman, Takumi Shuto, Ken Matsui and Yasutaka Kamei
+Authors: Shaiful Chowdhury, Abram Hindle, Rick Kazman, Takumi Shuto, Ken Matsui and Yasutaka Kamei

 There are two main directories: 1) replication and 2) extension.